jgvhabets/sensor_EMA_PD_monitoring/README.md

 Time in format hhmmss.

+# Explanation file structure

-# Every filename is the starting timestamp of the file.
+Every filename is the starting timestamp of the file.
 Every file is recorded with 200 Hz sample frequency.

-# Sensors recorded when not charging.
+Sensors recorded when not charging.
 When recording period passed 00.00, a new file was created.

-# For example code how to extract and analyse the elf-files, see GitHub / jgvhabets / sensor_EMA_PD_monitoring.
+For example code how to extract and analyse the elf-files, see GitHub / jgvhabets / sensor_EMA_PD_monitoring.

-# Explanation about EMA data xlsx file attached to Dataverse repository.
+Explanation about EMA data xlsx file attached to Dataverse repository.

-# For further questions: j.habets@maastrichtuniversity.nl, or jgvhabets@gmail.com
+For further questions: j.habets@maastrichtuniversity.nl, or jgvhabets@gmail.com